k-may/sketch-kit/README.md

 --------/index.html
 ```

+**Options**

+- Project Name. _Name for the project (basically becomes the title for the rendered page)._
+- Copy Node Dependencies. _sketch-kit will automatically copy all dependencies from your project.json, making them available to your sketches (note: js modules only)._

 ### Run

 `sketch-kit run`

-This will start up browser-sync and the watch tasks for your scss.
+sketch-kit will start up browser-sync and the watch tasks for your scss.

-Note; I've purposely left minification and bundling out of the framework so that its possible to edit your sources using developer tools.
+Note; I've purposely left minification and bundling out of the framework so that its possible to use js modules only.
 We've bundling for the vendor files only

 ### Create

 `sketch-kit create [sketch name] [copy name(optional)]`

-This will add a new sketch to your sketches and wil now be available in the menu.
+sketch-kit will add a new sketch to your sketches and wil now be available in the menu.
 This sketch includes the base sketch view template and a scss file with the sketch name being used as the css class reference.

 If the sketch already exists, you'll be prompted to copy or replace, creating a new nested iteration.